David S. Dockery

-David S. Dockery serves as distinguished professor of theology, editor of the Southwestern Journal of Theology, director of the Dockery Center for Global Evangelical Theology, and special consultant to the president.
+David S. Dockery serves as president, distinguished professor of theology, editor of the Southwestern Journal of Theology, director of the Dockery Center for Global Evangelical Theology.
 He is highly regarded as one of the outstanding leaders and senior statesmen in the world of Christian higher education.
 Dockery served as president of Union University for nearly two decades where during his transformational presidency the enrollment more than doubled, the net assets of the institution more than tripled, the campus was transformed, and Union vaulted to a place of national leadership in Christian higher education.

 Following his years of service at Union as president and University Professor of Christian Thought and Tradition, Dockery was named president emeritus.
 He also served for more than five years as the 15th president of Trinity International University/Trinity Evangelical Divinity School before being named chancellor and Professor of Christianity and Culture.
 Prior to his service at Union and Trinity, Dockery served as the chief academic officer at The Southern Baptist Theological Seminary, where he also held a tenured faculty position in theology and New Testament.
 He has also served as a visiting or affiliate faculty member at a number of institutions.
 He was unanimously elected as the founding president of the International Alliance for Christian Education on August 8, 2019.